PCAubin/academic-kickstart/content/authors/admin/_index.md

 ---
 <div style="text-align: justify">

 Since September 2018, I am a Ph.D. student at the [CAS laboratory](http://cas.ensmp.fr/) at Mines ParisTech, advised by [Nicolas Petit](http://cas.ensmp.fr/~petit/), working on learning the dynamics of control systems through kernel methods.
+I am especially working on a new positive definite kernel, which I named the Linear-Quadratic kernel, a matrix-valued reproducing kernel instrumental in Linear-Quadratic optimal control.

 Lately, I have focused on dealing with the constraints appearing in optimal control or trajectory reconstruction.
 This is part of a work on general shape constraints in kernel regression with [Zoltán Szabó](http://www.cmap.polytechnique.fr/~zoltan.szabo/index.html), for e.g. non-crossing quantile regression.